Unclearable presence of skulls (missing images)

 The bug is made more serious by the fact that at least part of the development team seems keen on avoiding any file management within darktable, which then means that people do this manually, which naturally leads to skull growth conditions :)

-#2 Updated by Walter de la Internet almost 4 years ago
+#2 Updated by Walter de la Internet about 4 years ago

 Well, sure.
 Manual processing might be option, but it's annoying.
 Maybe I didn't notice this 'delete' working on my (Macbook) keyboard as delete is mapped to backspace.